Gain real world experience

 Murdoch or Guild programs and activities

 - You can help other students with their studies by becoming a leader through the Peer Assisted Study Sessions (PASS) or Peer Academic Coach (PAC) programs.
 These and other paid positions for students are advertised on the Murdoch University current vacancies page.

 - Consider taking part in an overseas study tour, individual short-term study or international internship as part of the Study Abroad program to expand your career opportunities, make lifelong friends and enjoy the experience of a lifetime.

 - The Murdoch Student Emerging Leaders (MSEL) program develops your leadership, communication and team skills through a real world group project supporting a not-for-profit community organisation.

 Student competitions offer you an opportunity to solve real world problems, present innovative and creative ideas and promote your potential.
-Competitions can be specific to your field of study or across disciplines, including:
+Competitions can be specific to your field of study or across disciplines.
+Some examples include:

 - Top 100 Future Leaders, a national recruitment process competition hosted by GradConnection and supported by Financial Review.

-Connect with us on Facebook to find out more about upcoming industry competitions.
+Like and engage with us on Facebook to find out more about upcoming student competitions.